RhythmD22/Magnate/README.md

-# Financier - College Budgeting Web App
+# Magnate - Budgeting Web App

 ## Overview

-Financier is a lightweight web application that helps college students track spending, plan budgets and manage income.
+Magnate is a lightweight web application that helps college students track spending, plan budgets and manage income.
 The app runs entirely in the browser using `localStorage` for data persistence, requiring no server setup.
 It also includes Progressive Web App (PWA) support for mobile installation.

 ## Getting Started